AND HAVE DIFFERENT KINDS OF CHALLENGES

 I understand you.
 I've been there, myself.

-I've met countless women who are in relationships like yours.
-You are my people and I'm here to help.
+I've met countless men and women who are in relationships like yours.
+You are my people, and I'm here to help.

-I want you to know that it IS possible to have a satisfying and fulfilling relationship with SOME men on the autism spectrum!
+I want you to know that it IS POSSIBLE to have a satisfying, and fulfilling, autism spectrum relationship....

-Traditional counseling won't help you and can actually make things worse because those models weren't designed for autism spectrum relationships (I know - I'm a licensed counselor).
+Traditional counseling hasn't helped you though.
+It has probably made things worse because those models weren't designed for autism spectrum relationships.
+I know - I was trained as a therapist, and worked as a licensed counselor for twenty years.

 "Wow, I honestly feel like a different person.
 I am gaining confidence and taking control of my happiness, my future, and my family. "